johaennesbolzi/MICrONS-semester-paper-WiSe-2025-26/README.md

 You are now ready to work with MICrONS!
 Most tools are available through https://tutorial.microns-explorer.org/ which offers exact documentation of how to access the data and extract the information that you need.

+Within thid repository, you will find differnt jupyter notebooks that I have used for my semester paper "Synaptic Connectivity Analysis of the Mouse Visual Cortex based on MICrONS".
+I have added annotations to the notebooks, hoping that it will improve usability.
+Some Python knowledge is still of advantage to understand and adapt the code.

+Regards,
+Johannes Bolzmann